dolmades/dolmades-cli/docs/MAIN.md

 ## Features

-* **GOG games support:** generate template recipes for your personal GOG collection and install is a breeze
+* **GOG games support:** generate template recipes for your personal GOG collection and installation is a breeze
 * **Ease-of-use:** supports any linux distro and require no special permissions
 * **Compatibility:** recipes create functional dolmades across various distros and system hardware
 * **Mobility:** designed to be portable across various distros and system hardware